ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 Can anyone explain what is going on here?
 If you're reading this blog than you probably have some experience with RxJS and probably understand the meaning of the operators used in this example.
 And while it might be readable for an insightful developer, try to imagine a newbie getting thrown into a project where this is presented.
+I bet they won't be very inspired or motivated to work on this.
-When that happens, just like with functions, you have to split up the stream.
+When that happens, you have to split up the stream, just like you'd split up functions that get too big.
-This might mean more lines, but it would make the code a lot more readable.
+This might mean a bit more lines, but it would make the code a lot more readable.

 ```typescript
 isParentObjectValid(parentObject) {